mirzaghaderi/IdeoKar/README.md

 The **Genomic Ideogram** plugin constructs an ideogram directly from genomic sequence data.
-It uses a FASTA file to obtain chromosome/scaffold sequences and lengths and can optionally use a GFF3 annotation file to obtain centromere positions.
+It uses a FASTA file to obtain chromosome/scaffold sequences and lengths and can optionally use a GFF3 annotation file to obtain features information.
 It can also search the genomic sequences for approximate repeat copies and display the resulting repeat arrays as colored chromosome bands.